gvwilson/sdxpy/src/vm/index.md

 ### Disassembling Instructions {: .exercise}

-A [%g disassembler "disassembler %] turns machine instructions into assembly code.
+A [%g disassembler "disassembler" %] turns machine instructions into assembly code.
 Write a disassembler for the instruction set used by our virtual machine.
 (Since the labels for addresses are not stored in machine instructions, disassemblers typically generate labels like `@L001` and `@L002`.)